-This sermon was preached from the center aisle, without a transcript.
-The sermon is built around the readings for he First Sunday in Lent in Year A of the Revised Common Lectionary.
+The sermon is built around the texts assigned for Proper 10 in year A of the Revised Common Lectionary.

 May the words of my mouth, and the meditations of our hearts, be always acceptable in your sight, O Lord, our strength and our Redeemer.